ComputationalScienceLaboratory/ODE-Test-Problems/README.md

 OTP.install
 ```

 from the root directory of the project.
-If no longer need, it can be
+If no longer needed, it can be
 uninstalled with `OTP.uninstall`.

 ## Example